dpinela/mflg/README.md

     - If loc is a positive integer, jumps to the line loc
     - Otherwise, it treats it as a regex and jumps to its first occurrence
     - If the filename part is empty, the command navigates in the current file. (ex.: you can use ":20" to go to line 20)
+  - Environment variables (using $VAR or ${VAR} syntax) in filenames are expanded to their values, and ~ expands to your home directory, just like in a shell
+  - Filenames are interpreted relatively to the current file's parent directory, or the working directory when starting up
 - **Move cursor**: arrow keys (hold down/press repeatedly to move faster)

 _Caveat_: To use the **Go to Location** command to find a number, enclose it in a group (ex.: `(666)`) so that it isn't